Kou-ding/Graph-Minor/README.md

 Adjacency Matrix (A):
 - Aij=1 if ijεE(G) (in other words if i and j are connected we mark 1 to the relative matrix element)
 - Aij=0 otherwise
-If an element isn't 0 or 1, for example x, that could mean:
+If an element isn't 0 or 1, suppose it is equal to x, that could mean:
 1. Either that there are x edges connecting the two vertices
 2. Or that the edge between the two vertices is weighted and its value is x.
-In the following example vertices a and b are connected with each other with two edges.
+In the following example-vertices, a and b are connected with each other with two edges.
 <pre>
                              a  b  c  d
 a o-------------o b       a  0  2  1  0